onino-js/NEAT/documentation/neat-implementation.md

 > connection gene is expressed (an enable bit), and an innovation number, which allows
 > finding corresponding genes.

-An object of type Connexion gene has at least four properties:
+An object of type ConnexionGene has at least four properties:

 - One identificator of a node gene for its input (can be an id or the node gene object itself)
 - One identificator of a node gene for its input (can be an id or the node gene object itself)